tetragrade/frostbearer/locations/10 - Old Oren Fort.md

 								+ Loot.
 									+ Just under water, by the 7 O'clock door to Red Spinel.
 										+ 1 Treasure Chest.
+											+ 30 Sack of Silver Coins (1d R&B).
-											+ Clockwork Crab (wind it up: acts like a real crab for 10 minutes, worth 60d R&B to a tinkerer).
+											+ 1 Clockwork Crab (wind it up: acts like a real crab for 10 minutes, worth 60d R&B to a tinkerer).
 						2. Green Jade (earth).
 							+ Public.
 							+ Private.